|Major Groups > Gilled Mushrooms > Pale-Spored > Armillaria > Armillaria mellea|

 by Michael Kuo

 For a while mycologists played around with the idea of putting the honey mushrooms into a separate genus called "Armillariella," but eventually it became clear that most of the 250 or so species of Armillaria (not just the "honeys") needed to be distributed among other genera.
-The matsutake became Tricholoma magnivelare.
-Things snow-balled, and in the "end" Armillaria was a very small genus containing only a few species, most of which colonized wood with black, stringy rhizomorphs.
+Things snow-balled, and in the "end" many species wound up in Tricholoma, leaving Armillaria as a very small genus containing only a few species, most of which colonized wood with black, stringy rhizomorphs.

 Still not satisfied, mycologists had to go and "mate" the remaining Armillaria species in petri dishes.
 They discovered that some honey mushrooms would take to one another, while others turned up their fungal noses at the idea of pairing up.
-Thus, using the "biological species concept" (the concept we usually use, for example, to define species of large animals; if they can't mate they belong to separate species), these mycologists defined about nine or ten species of Armillaria in North America.
+Thus, using the "biological species concept" (the concept we often use, for example, to define species of large animals: if they can't mate they belong to separate species), these mycologists defined about nine or ten species of Armillaria in North America.
 All well and good, except that some of these species don't look different, and must be "mated" to be identified with certainty.
 Fortunately, physical features do separate some of the species, and the fairly well documented geographical ranges of the mushrooms help to separate others (though some pairs of species, like Armillaria gallica and Armillaria calvescens, remain basically inseparable if the mushrooms are found in certain geographical areas).
+DNA-based studies (including Ross-Davis and collaborators 2012 and Tsykun and collaborators, 2013) have largely upheld the species defined by mating studies.

 Be sure to check out Entoloma abortivum to see what happens when the honey mushroom is attacked by another mushroom!

-Ecology: Pathogenic and parasitic on the wood of hardwoods (and occasionally on conifers); causing a white, pulpy rot in the wood; spreading through wood, and from tree to tree, by means of long black rhizomorphs; mushrooms typically appearing in large clusters on wood in the fall after rains, but found nearly year-round in warmer climates; eastern and southeastern North America.
+Ecology: Pathogenic and parasitic on the wood of hardwoods (and occasionally on conifers); causing a white, pulpy rot in the wood; spreading through wood, and from tree to tree, by means of long black rhizomorphs; typically appearing in large clusters on wood in the fall after rains, but found nearly year-round in warmer climates; distributed in eastern and southeastern North America, and in California.
+The illustrated and described collections are from Illinois and Tennessee.

 Spore Print: White.